benwinding/react-admin-import-csv/README.md

 # Development

-If you'd like to develop `react-admin-import-csv` do the following.
+If you'd like to develop on `react-admin-import-csv` do the following.

 ## Local install
 - `git clone https://github.com/benwinding/react-admin-import-csv/`